Chapter 12: The Minimal Machine Model

 The MMIO Bus and Device Routing

-Having enumerated the legacy devices, the next question is mechanical: when the guest executes IN 0x3F8, AL or writes to a virtio queue-notify register, how does the instruction reach its emulator?
+When the guest executes IN 0x3F8, AL or writes to a virtio queue-notify register, how does the instruction reach its emulator?

 Exits to Userspace